mgarcia01752/OpenWRT-x86_64-Install/README.md

 # OpenWRT-x86_64-Install

-This is a turn key script to create an OpenWRT x86_64 bootable image for Legacy and EFI bootup.
-This installing has only been tested on Ubuntu 20.04, but there is no reason why it would not work on earlier releases.
+This is a turnkey script to create an OpenWRT x86_64 bootable image for Legacy and EFI bootup.
+This installation has only been tested on Ubuntu 20.04, but there is no reason why it would not work on earlier releases.

 OpenWRT is really created from BuildRoot.
 I recommend reviewing [BuildRoot Training PDF](https://docs.google.com/viewerng/viewer?url=http://bootlin.com/doc/training/buildroot/buildroot-slides.pdf) for clear details on adding packages to OpenWRT.